Which place is cheaper, Charleston or New Orleans?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
 This travel comparison between New Orleans and Charleston can help.
 It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 New Orleans is a vibrant, energetic, and fun-filled city.
+Because this is such a big city, visitors will find many sights and attractions around town.
 As this is a very quaint destination, you'll find it has a special atmosphere.
 Other popular activities here include food, nightlife, and live music.

 Charleston is a historic, classic, and picturesque coastal town.
 This is also a very beautiful destination which attracts plenty of visitors.
 It also has that perfectly quaint feel that is like no other place.
 Other reasons to visit include beaches, shopping, and museums.

 You'll generally find more things to do in New Orleans than Charleston.
 New Orleans is bigger than Charleston, and it also has more attractions and activities for travelers.
 New Orleans is better known for its nightlife, music, and big city activities, while Charleston is more popular for its museums, resorts, beaches, historical sights, shopping, christmas markets, impressive beauty, and quaint atmosphere.
 New Orleans is more touristy than Charleston and is popular for its jazz festivals, local cuisine, quaint balconies, and world class Mardi Gras parties.
 Also, New Orleans is famous for The French Quarter.
 Charleston is well known for its historic city market, low-country cuisine, Civil War history, and antebellum houses.

 Let's take a look at the differences and similarities between Charleston and New Orleans.
 Then, you can decide for yourself which place is better for your next trip.